Chery KP31 ute Pickup Truck 2026 Concept Makes First International Debut

 EXTERIOR

-The KP31 concept was recently showcased in Australia, with the production version scheduled to begin manufacturing in late 2026.
+The Chery KP31 concept was recently displayed in Australia, with production of the final version expected to begin in late 2026.
 The vehicle is a large double-cab pickup measuring approximately 5,610 mm in length.
-Its exterior design focuses on a rugged, off-road-ready appearance, featuring a boxy silhouette, circular headlights, prominent bumpers, and black wheel-arch cladding.
-While its styling echoes the bold approach seen in Jeep’s off-road pickups, it incorporates more modern and rounded design elements.

 Chery KP31